tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04_realize.md

 ## Setup Download & install Sqlite [issue 13]
 * Downloaded the executable from
 * Saved it to my local drive in "/c/local/sqlite"
+* Installed DB Browser for Sqlite
 ![sqlite][setup14]
 ![sqlite][setup15]
 ![sqlite][setup16]

+## Setup Test Sqlite [issue 18]
 ### Create the hello-datatabase
-* Setup a database by starting the SQLite Browser and performing the following steps:
+* Setup a database by starting the DB Browser for Sqlite and performing the following steps:
 ![hello database][setup17]
 ![hello database][setup18]
 ![hello database][setup19]

 ### Write hello-database.c
 * Write hello-database.c (see repository)
+* Encounted an issue with copiling, see [issue 39] for further info
 * Compile & run
 ![hello database][setup20]